"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Wideband design and estimator

 \section{Wideband design and estimator}

-Assume radar transmissions over $F$ subcarriers.
+Assume the radar transmits $F$ tones, which may be data-modulated as in OFDM or may not.
 Without loss of generality, let them be equally spaced such that

-denotes the $i-$th subcarrier, $\Delta f$ is the inter-frequency spacing, and $F\Delta f$ is the system bandwidth.
-Compared to traditional radar waveforms, e.g., based on linear frequency modulation, such a frequency-division multiplexing is more flexible, adaptive, and easy to integrate with communication systems \cite{Ozkaptan.2018}, although at the cost of increased susceptibility to certain interference and Doppler effects, potential high peak-to-average power ratio, and difficulties to solve range-Doppler ambiguity.
+denotes the $i-$th tone, $\Delta f$ is the inter-frequency spacing, and $F\Delta f$ is the system bandwidth.
+Compared to traditional radar systems, which typically occupy contiguous and wide spectral bands, such as those based on linear frequency modulation, the adopted frequency-division multiplexing is more flexible, adaptive, and easy to integrate with communication systems \cite{Ozkaptan.2018}, although at the cost of increased susceptibility to certain interference and Doppler effects, potentially high peak-to-average power ratio, and difficulties in solving range-Doppler ambiguity.
+In any case, radar tones can be inserted into guard bands or low-activity subcarriers of an OFDM communication frame, and/or one can leverage the precoding and receive combining structures to spatially isolate the communication and sensing signals.
+All in all, although the signal structure adopted herein is designed primarily for orientation estimation, it can be extended or embedded into broader joint communication and sensing system architectures with minor adaptations.

-The analytical framework described previously is herein extended by including a subindex $i$ to indicate the $i-$th subcarrier and $[k]$ to indicate the $k-$th time sample out of $K$.
+The analytical framework described previously in Section~\ref{signalM} is herein extended by including a subindex $i$ to indicate the $i-$th tone and $[k]$ to indicate the $k-$th time sample out of $K$.
 Specifically, we can rewrite $\eqref{eqs3}$ as

 for $i=1,\cdots, F$ and $k=1,\cdots, K$.
 The dependence of $\mathbf{h}_i$ on the frequency is clear from \eqref{hieq}.

 After dividing both terms of \eqref{eqs3_F} by $\sigma$, one obtains

 where $\tilde{s}_i''[k]=s_i''[k]/\sigma$, $\tilde{n}_i[k]=n_i[k]/\sigma\sim \mathcal{CN}(0,1)$, and